KumareshBabuNS/cfops-landingpage/content/plugins/rabbitmq-plugin.md

 Validate installed correctly by executing <pre class="terminal">
 ./cfops list-tiles
 </pre>
-Should output rabbitmq-tile as one of tiles
+Should output **rabbitmq** as one of tiles

 # RabbitMQ Plugin Downloads

-Below are the available downloads for the latest version of rabbitmq plugin for cfops.
+Below are the available downloads for the latest version of the **rabbitmq** plugin for cfops.
 Please download the proper package for your operating system.
-You can also download older versions of rabbitmq from the
+You can also download older versions of the plugin from the
 [GitHub releases page](https://github.com/pivotalservices/cfops-rabbitmq-plugin/releases).